huacyang/Computer-Algorithms/final-review.md

 > * If _g_ is the output gate, we force it to be __true__ by adding the clause (g).
 > * The resulting instance of SAT is equivalent to the given instance of Circuit SAT: the satisfying truth assignments of this conjunctive normal form are in one-to-one correspondence with those of the circuit.

-## Intelligent Exhaustive Search, Intro to Approximation Algorithms
+## Intelligent Exhaustive Search, Approximation Algorithms

 #### What is the idea behind backtracking search in order to solve NP-complete problems?